-- Death of a student or immediate family member (parent, spouse, child, sibling, or grandparents).
+- 1. Death of a student or immediate family member (parent, spouse, child, sibling, or grandparents).
 Death certificate and documentation establishing relationship are required. - 2.
 Call to active military service.
-Copy of orders required. - Illness of student of such severity or duration to preclude completion of courses.
+Copy of orders required. - 3.
+Illness of student of such severity or duration to preclude completion of courses.
 Confirmation by a physician required.

-We will consider petitions and appeals for late drops/withdrawals within six months of the end of the term in which the course was taken.
-In extraordinary circumstances, we can review exceptional requests for late drops beyond the six month limit.
-However, in addition to the supporting documentation required for a completed petition, we require documented rationale that warrants an exception to the six month deadline.
-Because we may need to seek additional guidance from Student Health Services, Veterans' Affairs administrators, or other departments, we require six to eight weeks to provide students with decisions concerning late drops/withdrawals for courses taken more than six months prior to the submission of the petition.
+FIU will consider petitions and appeals for late drops/withdrawals within six months of the end of the term in which the course was taken.
+In extraordinary circumstances, FIU can review exceptional requests for late drops beyond the six-month limit.
+However, in addition to the supporting documentation required for a completed petition, FIU requires documented rationale that warrants an exception to the six-month deadline.
+Because additional guidance from Student Health Services, Veterans' Affairs administrators, or other departments may be sought, six to eight weeks are required to provide students with decisions concerning late drops/withdrawals for courses taken more than six months prior to the submission of the petition.